Making the Most of Working from Home

 We’re all now pretty familiar with telephone conferencing and tools such as Microsoft Teams, Zoom and Skype but how we can we up our remote work game?
 What other time saving, work hack tools can we add to our arsenal?
 Krisp is a fantastic tool to eliminate background noise e.g. barking dogs, washing machine etc from video calls.

 Getting creative remotely can present more of a challenge.
 We’d suggest using an online whiteboard to help you bounce ideas around like Miro, Stormboard or Limnu.
 Organisational tools like Asana, Trello and Monday can help you map out a project, creating and assigning tasks and documenting deadlines.
+For an ultimate guide to team collaboration software see here.

 There’s absolutely no shame in having a life outside of work!